wp-plugins/pashtofonts/trunk/readme.txt

 You can manage them later according to your choice.
 To provide such features for Urdu bloggers we have Nafees Urdu font integrated in this plugin.
 The plugin uses the external CSS library from PashtoFont website.

-The project is developed by Pukhtoogle.com as part of Pashto localization.
+The project is developed by <a href="pukhtoogle.com">Pukhtoogle.com</a> as part of Pashto localization.

 == Installation ==